-Whether you already have one or you’re thinking of getting one, the temperament of any cat you’re is important.
-You may have had a bad experience in the past or you may have a young family and you don’t want to risk them getting hurt.
-It’s good to check these things out before you commit.
-All too often people buy cats without performing research, only to discover that the lifestyle or personality of the owner isn’t compatible with the temperament of the cat.
-Unfortunately, this often leads to the feline being returned, discarded or sent to a rescue home.
-So – thanks for doing your due diligence!
-So, with that said…I know you’re interested in the Abyssinian (good choice) – so let’s get to it.
+The temperament of a cat is important especially if you’ve had a bad experience in the past or you have a young family and you don’t want to risk them getting hurt.
+It’s a good idea to establish a cat’s nature before you commit to owning it.
+All too often people buy cats without undertaking any research, only to discover that their lifestyle isn’t compatible with owning a cat.
+Unfortunately, this often leads to the cat being returned, discarded or sent to a rescue home.
+If you’re thinking of getting an Abyssinian you should want to know what they are like.

 What Causes a Cat to be Aggressive?

 Although some breeds are without a doubt more feisty than others, there are things that certainly contribute to aggression within a cat.
 The first few weeks of a cat’s life can shape their personality.
 Things that occur to it during this time can have a lasting impact so it’s important that things are done in the right way.

 This starts with its mother and no cat should be removed from its mother until at least 12 weeks.
 Many are still weened earlier than this but I would suggest this is too early.
 However, I’m certainly not an expert in this area so professional advice should be sought, just my opinion!

 Another factor is babies and children who haven’t learned (or been told) how to act around animals.
 They can be very heavy-handed which can make the cat think it is in danger and may then potentially lash out.
 No one should expect children to just know how to behave around animals – they have to be shown what the right way is.
 They need to be told the cat is not a toy for them to play with and that they can be easily scared.